 And: what is important today is not necessarily important next month.
 So instead of aiming to read everything, set reading goals.
 Clarify what information you are looking for, what information you need – and if it is in the text, you will see it.
 If it is not, then find another text which might contain it.
 This article explains you how.

-To conclude: it is not guaranteed that by not reading slowly, not rereading the same incomprehensible sentence 10 times, you will not miss important information.
+To conclude: reading slowly, rereading the same incomprehensible sentence 10 times, does not prevent you from missing important information.
 Instead, summarize what you understand, what you have retained, then reread the text in a couple of weeks, in a couple of months, or perhaps in a couple of years – if it is an important text.

 The fear of missing important information is understandable, but it is a source of reader’s block, it makes reading slow and boring.
 Work on getting rid of it!